openobserve/openobserve-docs/docs/zplane.md

 > `Applicable to enterprise version`

-# Enterprise features

-There are certain features of OpenObserve that are available only in the enterprise version.
-All these additional features are provided using zPlane.

-Currently following features are part of enterprise offering through zPlane:
+# Elasticsearch query DSL API compatibility

+OpenObserve natively supports Elasticsearch ingestion API compatibility.
+You don't need zPlane for ingestion API compatibility.

-1. Elasticsearch API compatibility
+For Elasticsearch API compatibility for query & aggregation you can use zPlane.
-1. SAML (on Roadmap)
-1. Cross cluster search (on Roadmap)
-1. Priority support with SLAs

-# zPlane

 ⚠️ zPlane is commercial software that needs to be licensed before you can use it in production.
-Please contact us at [hello@openobserve.ai](mailto:hello@openobserve.ai) for enquiries or enterprise license. zPlane can be used freely for personal and non-commercial usage.
+Please contact us at [hello@openobserve.ai](mailto:hello@openobserve.ai) for enquiries or enterprise license.

-zPlane is collection of adapters & utilities to be used with OpenObserve, augmenting functionalities of OpenObserve.

 ## Download zPlane